B i o g r a p h y

 Dr. Whipple performed with The New York Vocal Arts Ensemble at the Pawling Concert Series, the Association of Performing Arts Presenters Showcase, and the Vive La France, Verdi, and Schubert Festivals at Trinity Church-Wall Street in New York City.
 He has also performed with the Cedar Rapids Symphony Orchestra, Waterloo-Cedar Falls Symphony, Fort Dodge Area Symphony, and the Eau Claire Chamber Orchestra (ECCO).
 He has worked with many notable conductors over the years including Melissa McBride, Frank Battisti, H. Robert Reynolds, Daniel Kleinknecht, and Christian Tiemeyer.

 Dr. Whipple has presented sessions at MTNA National Conferences, College Music Society National Conference and is published in the American Music Teacher magazine.
 He was an active member of the California Association of Professional Music Teachers (CAPMT) serving as its treasurer and MTNA foundation chair.
 In addition, he assisted in the creation of the newly formed Fresno-Clovis Chapter and served as its vice-president.
-Currently, Dr. Whipple serves as MTNA foundation chair for the Wisconsin Music Teachers Association (WMTA).
+During his time in Wisconsin, Dr. Whipple served as MTNA foundation chair for the Wisconsin Music Teachers Association (WMTA).

 Over the years, Dr. Whipple has taught piano to individuals of all ages, levels, and unique learning needs.
 He has presented nationally on neurodiversity within collegiate classrooms and strives to continuously teach and perform with neurodiversity mindfulness at the forefront.
-He has previously served on the music faculties of Kirkwood Community College in Cedar Rapids, IA, Fresno City College in Fresno, CA, and the University of Iowa in Iowa City, IA.
-Currently, Dr. Whipple is Lecturer of Music–Piano at the University of Wisconsin-Eau Claire.
+He has previously served on the music faculties of Kirkwood Community College in Cedar Rapids, IA, Fresno City College in Fresno, CA, and the University of Wisconsin-Eau Claire in Eau Claire, Wisconsin.
+Currently, Dr. Whipple is Assistant Professor of Music–Piano and Theory at Doane University in Crete, Nebraska.